Nicholas Building

 The Nicholas Building is a landmark historic office and retail building located at 37 Swanston St, at the intersection of Swanston Street and Flinders Lane, in the Melbourne central business district, Victoria, Australia.
-Designed by architect Harry Norris and completed in 1926, it is the grandest example in Melbourne of what is known as the 'Chicago School' or 'Commercial Palazzo' style, featuring large scale classical elements.
-It has long housed a range of small businesses, and is now known for its creative industry tenants such as fashion designers and artists and specialist retailers.
-It had the longest operating manual lifts in the city, and the ground floor Cathedral Arcade is one of the most notable arcades in the city.
+Designed by architect Harry Norris and completed in 1926, it is the grandest example in Melbourne of what is known as 'Commercial Palazzo' style, featuring a solid base, vertical middle floors, and a large cornice.
+It has housed a range of small businesses, and is now known for its creative industry tenants such as fashion designers and artists and specialist retailers.
+It had the longest operating manual lifts in the city, and the ground floor Cathedral Arcade is one of the most notable 1920s interiors in the city.
+The building is listed by the National Trust and by Heritage Victoria.

-While the building structure itself is protected, it does not prevent the change of its use.
-The building was placed on the market in June 2021.
-This has led the Nicholas Building Association to campaign to raise funds in order to rescue the current use of the building as a creative hub from commercial development.